What to Do in May in and around Nice – 2026

 Sunday Orchestra Concerts – FREE – Every Sunday at 3:30pm the Nice Orchestra d’Harmonie gives a free concert in the either the Church in the Port (tram stop Port) or the Basilica Notre Dame (tram stop Jean Medecin).
 Click here for this week’s concert program.

-The Nice Opera has all kinds of events going on every week: Here is this month’s schedule
+Besides the big productions, The Nice Opera also has all kinds of outreach events going on all month long… click here for this month’s complete schedule.

 Flower Festivals